Temperature:

 Water Temperature Over the Last 30 Days

-While water temperatures in Manly Reservoir declined overall during the past month, they have shown a noticeable rebound over the last week.
+Water temperatures in Manly Reservoir have been gradually cooling over the past month, with a further drop recorded during the last week.

 Table of Daily Water Temperature Data